tmtxt/tmtxt.github.com/_posts/2014-08-23-setup-emacs-as-an-sql-database-client.md

 Now, bind that function `my-sql-connect-server` to a key binding that you want.
 The first time you activate this function, it will prompt for a server name and connect to that database server.
-Later when you activate this function again, it will jump to the SQL interactive buffer that it has created before.
+Later when you activate this function again, it will jump directly to the SQL interactive buffer that it has created before.

 You can also activate this function when you are inside an sql buffer and that buffer will automatically be associated with the interactive session.
 Calling